olegleyz/cmu-15-213/lab1/README.md

 #### Reflection on logicalNeg Implementation

 Implementing `!` without using `!` required detecting if `x` is zero.
 Initial approach of checking if `x` and `x-1` have different signs failed due to overflow issues.
 The solution uses the fact that arithmetic right shift of either `x` or `~x + 1` (negation) gives -1 for any non-zero number, but 0 only when `x` is zero.
 ORing these shifts isolates zero as the unique case where both are 0.

+#### Reflection on howManyBits Implementation

+Finding the minimum bits needed for two's complement representation required locating the most significant bit.
+Initial approach of shifting right one bit at a time and checking if non-zero exceeded the 90-operation limit (3 operations per bit).
+The solution uses binary search: check upper 16 bits, then upper 8, 4, 2, 1 to efficiently narrow down the MSB position.
+For negative numbers, XOR with sign bit converts to equivalent positive representation.

 ### Next Steps
 - Continue implementing the remaining bit manipulation functions